All companies

 How does Tavus bill conversational-video usage?

-Tavus charges a monthly access fee that includes a fixed allowance of conversation minutes, then bills pay-as-you-go for usage beyond it — $0.37/min on Starter and $0.32/min on Growth — with no overage cap.
-Pre-rendered video generation is metered separately at $1/min (Starter) and $0.90/min (Growth).
+Tavus charges a monthly access fee that includes a fixed allowance of conversation minutes, then bills pay-as-you-go for usage beyond it — $0.35/min on Builder, $0.31/min on Growth, and $0.26/min on Business — with no overage cap.
+Pre-rendered video generation is metered separately at $1/min (Builder), $0.90/min (Growth), and $0.80/min (Business).
+Minutes are billed in 6-second increments with a 30-second minimum per conversation.

 What is a Tavus conversation minute?